 A Note on Third Parties

 As the logic of our argument is dyadic, the role of third parties deserves a brief comment.
 Many treatments of covert warfare focus on military aid to local proxies from a powerful patron.
-As an analytical first cut, a complex portfolio of actors can be considered (at least initially—for complications see (Crawford 2003; Pearlman and Atzili 2018)) through a dyadic conception of gray zone conflict.
-That is, a target’s allies can be considered as part of the target’s capabilities, discounted by the level of commitment (or disunity) in an alliance.
+As an analytical first cut, a complex portfolio of actors can be simplified (at least initially—for complications see (Crawford 2003; Pearlman and Atzili 2018)) as a dyadic pairing in gray zone conflict.
+That is, a target’s allies can be treated as part of the target’s capabilities, discounted by the level of commitment (or disunity) in an alliance.
 Lanoszka (2016) argues that a gray zone initiator must have escalation dominance over the target, e.g., Russia has more capability at every rung of the escalation ladder than Ukraine or Lithuania.
-His argument seems to run counter to our deterrence story until the weaker state is considered together with its powerful protector(s).
+His argument seems to run counter to our deterrence story until the weaker state is combined with its powerful protector(s).
 Russia may not be deterred by the Ukrainian military directly, but it calibrates its actions to avoid triggering a confrontation with NATO.
-More actors should thus be considered “capable” than if considered in purely bilateral terms.
+More actors should thus be considered “capable” than if assessed in purely bilateral terms.

 Importantly, alliances, commitment mechanisms, and other attempts to aggregate capabilities are often explicitly or implicitly designed to generate deterrence by reducing agency (autonomy) on the part of individual participants, making them behave more like a single unit (Sobek and Clare 2013).
-Deterrence works if an ally might respond to a given provocation, but friction between them complicates deterrence (Danilovic 2001).
+Deterrence works if an ally might respond to a given provocation, but friction between them complicates deterrence effectiveness (Danilovic 2001).
 Indeed, misalignment of interests within an alliance (or domestic civil politics) can serve to weaken deterrence and provide opportunities for gray zone intervention.

 Conflict initiators can similarly rely on proxies to complicate the deterrence calculus.
 Ambiguity regarding responsibility for an attack makes a retaliatory response less likely (Borghard and Lonergan 2017), especially if the target is looking for reasons not to retaliate.
-Recognizing that there is a possibility of agency problems (proxies behave too aggressively for their own reasons), targets may discount the harm that proxies inflict.
+Recognizing the potential for agency problems, targets may discount the harm that proxies inflict.
 Reliance on third-parties may thus transform cases that would have been small wars into gray zone conflicts.
 The explicit delineation of an extended deterrence quid pro quo probably increases this risk, as red lines clarify what can be achieved in the gray zone.

 Russian Gray Zone Campaigns

 We now test the plausibility of our argument about deterrence sensitivity by examining major Russian foreign interventions over the past two decades.
 Almost all cases feature cyber campaigns for disruption or influence.
-Some further feature intervention by special operations or conventional forces.
+Some also feature intervention by special operations or conventional forces.
 Why does Russia bring more of its capabilities to some fights than others?
 We focus on Russia because its recent interventions, especially those featuring significant cyber operations, are often referenced as paradigmatic examples of gray zone conflict (Freedman 2014; Marten 2015; Driscoll and Maliniak 2016; Lanoszka 2016; Chivvis 2017).
-Specifically we focus on four major Russian cyber campaigns targeting states that are located at different locations along the Western deterrence gradient: Estonia (2007), Georgia (2008), Ukraine (2014), and the United States (2016).
+Specifically we focus on four major Russian cyber campaigns targeting states that are geographically situated at different locations along the Western deterrence gradient: Estonia (2007), Georgia (2008), Ukraine (2014), and the United States (2016).
 The diversity of Russian targets provides an opportunity to conduct a natural controlled comparison of Russian choices under different deterrent circumstances.

 Cross-National Data